 Some meetings definitely could have been emails.
 However, others simply have to happen.

-Instead of feeling terrified every time you spot a new event in your virtual calendar, you can learn to at least tolerate the neverending meetings you have to hold or attend.
+Instead of feeling intimidated every time you spot a new event in your virtual calendar, you can learn to at least tolerate the never-ending meetings you have to hold or attend.

-That’s why today we’re going over the most useful business meeting phrases you need in your arsenal to get through any type of meeting.
+That’s why today we’re going over the most useful business meeting phrases you need in your arsenal.
+These will help you position yourself as eloquent and productive in the human-centric culture of the modern workplace.

 Let’s dig in!